joegaudet/sproutcore-wysiwyg/README.md

 ## Features

-- Basic WYSIWYG editing (bold, italic, undeline, ul, ol, alignment, indenting, linking, block formating)
+- Basic WYSIWYG editing (bold, italic, underline, ul, ol, alignment, indenting, linking, block formating)
 - Basic image inserting
 - Basic video (youtube/vimeo) embeding
 - Compatible with the SC view layer (unlike all other editors)
-- Exensible
+- Extensible

 ## Basic Usage
 You can add the SproutCore WYSIWYG to your existing views the same as you would any control: